-In the next ten years the amount of seniors in the U.S. is doubling.
+In the next ten years the number of seniors in the U.S. is doubling.
 This is going to dramatically change the way the service industry will work.

 People in their 80's miss things like app notifications and text messages.
 This can lead to a lot of time being wasted because a passenger didn't catch that their ride is having trouble finding them or that their driver is outside.
 Based on experiences with my own grandmother we saw that on demand transportation requires that a friend or family monitor rides and coordinate with drivers to insure everything goes okay.
 This was started for my own grandmother who was starting to get uncomfortable driving at night.
 She told her friends and now we have quickly become a part of people’s lives.

 One of the biggest problems we’ve seen with people trying to order rides for their older loved ones is that they are so stressed out that they don’t think to ask the driver if they are comfortable helping an older adult.
 From what GoGoGrandparent has seen this is the biggest mistake you can make.